JeongKwonHo/EEG_Emotion_Classfication/README.md

 <img src="IMAGE/POWER_SPECTRUM.png"/>

 ## Conclusion Using Decision Tree
-•  In the case of EMG data, it can be confirmed that the signal is large when 'pleasant' and the signal is small when 'unpleasant'.
+•  In the case of EMG data, it can be confirmed that the signal is large when 'pleasant' and the signal is small when 'unpleasant'.</br>
-• 86% for pleasure images, 88% for unpleasure images, and 70% for neutral images.
+• 86% for pleasure images, 88% for unpleasure images, and 70% for neutral images.</br>
-• EEG signal data from 10 people showed 82% emotion classification
+• EEG signal data from 10 people showed 82% emotion classification</br>
-• Combination with other signals such as ECG and EMG will give you a higher level of accuracy.
+• Combination with other signals such as ECG and EMG will give you a higher level of accuracy.</br>
 <img src="IMAGE/Decision_Tree.png"/>